destructorbawa/University_Website/README.md

----

 ## 🎓 UniversityWebsite

-**UniversityWebsite** is a modern and responsive university website designed to represent an academic institution's digital presence.
+**UniversityWeb** is a modern and responsive university website designed to represent an academic institution's digital presence.
 Built with HTML, CSS, JavaScript, and PHP, this project delivers a clean and informative user interface highlighting campus life, academic programs, and communication options for prospective students.

 ---